KelvinOko/SciFiUI/README.md

 Fork this repository and use it a starter project for your assignment

 # Description of the assignment
+This assignment is based off the idea of a planetarium.
+I created it as a fun/interactive way to learn more about our solar system and the planets in it.

 # Instructions
+It starts of with a loading screen, which when finished will redirect the user to the main screen.
+The main screen features a 2D model of the solar system, with the planets orbiting the sun.
+To the right of that model are a series of interactive pictures of the sun and each planet.
+When you click on any of these pictures, the user will be taken to another screen, showing a 3D model of the corresponding planet rotating on it's y-axis.
+In this separate screen will also feature some information about the corresponding planet.
+At the buttom of each of these pages is a back button that will redirect the user back to the main page.

 # How it works